In This Article

 Resist the Trends

 While the final decision of which bright color to use is a matter of personal opinion, Farrow & Ball's head of creative, Charlie Cosby, urges us all to resist the trends and select a color that goes with the style of your home.
 "It is imperative not to choose a bright color just because it is trendy, ignoring your personal preferences in the process," he stressed.
 "As bright hues are sure to be noticeable, you will likely grow tired of it quickly.
-Instead, get a sense of the overall feeling you want the room to exude, and choose colors that complement your current aesthetic.
+Instead, get a sense of the overall feeling you want the room to exude, and choose colors that compliment your current aesthetic.
 This way, you will go with a color that you truly love, instead of one that you will come to regret in several years."

 Once you have settled on a color you love, Cosby has a few tried-and-tested tricks for adding depth to a room.
 "We have found that using a single bright color like Pitch Blue in a room creates the illusion of higher ceilings and loftiness as it is more difficult to decipher where the walls begin and end," he says.